-Promoting peace in areas at risk for violent conflict is both ethically sound and economically viable: For every $1 invested in peace building, there is a potential $16 reduction in the cost of armed conflict.
+Violent conflict prevents growth and development.
+However, promoting peace in areas at risk for or experiencing violent conflict is both effective and economically viable: For every $1 invested in peace building, there is a potential $16 reduction in the cost of armed conflict.

 Any time, day or night, Play for Peace is happening somewhere in the world.
 In 60+ communities around the globe—each with its own diverse characteristics, talents, and resources—our work is transforming lives, all while bringing richness and creativity to our diverse global learning community.